Joseph Kentenich

-Peter Joseph Kentenich, SAC (16 November 1885 – 15 September 1968) was a Pallottine priest and founder of the Schoenstatt Apostolic Movement.
-He was a theologian, educator, and pioneer of a Catholic response to an array of modern issues, whose teachings underwent a series of challenges from political and ecclesiastical powers.
-He attempted to teach Christians how to live out their faith.
-His case for sainthood is currently at the diocesan level in the diocese of Trier, pending the compilation of his writings and correspondences.
+Peter Joseph Kentenich, SAC (16 November 1885 – 15 September 1968) was a German Pallottine priest and founder of the Schoenstatt Apostolic Movement.
+Kentenich was a theologian, educator, and founder of a Catholic movement, whose teachings underwent a series of challenges from political and ecclesiastical powers.
+The process for his beatification was opened in 1975.

 Early life

 Childhood

-Kentenich was born on November 16, 1885 in Gymnich, near Cologne, and baptized "Peter Josef Kentenich" on 19 November at the parish church of St.Kuniberts.
-His mother was Katharina Kentenich and his father was Matthias Köp, a manager on a farm in Oberbolheim, where Katharina was one of the domestic staff.
-Because his parents were not married (and never married), Joseph was born at the house of his maternal grandparents, Anna Maria and Matthias Kentenich, where he spent the first years of his life.
+Kentenich was born on November 16, 1885, in Gymnich, Erftstadt near Cologne, and baptized "Peter Josef Kentenich" on 19 November at the parish church of St.Kuniberts.
+His father was Matthias Köp, a manager on a farm in Oberbolheim, where his mother Katharina Kentenich was one of the domestic staff.
+Because his parents never married, Joseph was born at the house of his maternal grandparents, Anna Maria and Matthias Kentenich, where he spent the first years of his life.
+In 1894 Kentenich was sent to St. Vincent orphanage in Oberhausen.

-From the end of 1891 until the second half of 1892, Joseph lived with his mother in Strasbourg, where she worked as housekeeper for her elder brother, Peter Joseph, after his wife's death on 25 December 1891.
-The boy attended a school there for a few months.
-After her brother remarried on 25 June 1892, Katharina and her son returned to Gymnich.
-Katharina had to look for a permanent job in order to support her child.
-Joseph Kentenich was sent to St. Vincent orphanage in Oberhausen on 12 April 1894.

-Upon arrival, Katharina gripped the neck of a statue of the Virgin Mary, a gold chain with a cross, one of the few precious objects she owned; she asked the Mother of Jesus to take care of the education of her son; then she put the cross on Joseph's neck.

 Entrance into the seminary

 In 1897, Kentenich expressed the wish to become a priest for the first time.
 Two years later, he entered the Pallottines minor seminary in Ehrenbreitstein.
 In 1904, he entered the novitiate of the Pallottines in Limburg an der Lahn.
-In his diary, he formulated his spiritual journey, "God is my only goal, He must also be the star that guides my life."
 However, he faced difficulties because of his intellectualist character.
-He was obsessed by the primary philosophical question: "Is there a truth, and how to know it?"
-He had a strong aspiration for perfection, but felt great insensitivity, a sort of incapacity to love God and his neighbor.
-Marian devotion allowed him to overcome this crisis and discover the personal love that God, Jesus Christ and the Virgin Mary had for him, a love that is not an abstract idea but a living reality.
+He was obsessed by the philosophical question: "Is there a truth, and how to know it?".
+He strove for perfection, but felt an incapacity to love God and his neighbor.
+He later noted that his devotion to Mary allowed him to overcome this crisis and discover the personal love of God.